McPerry11/McPerry11/README.md

 ## Mack Perry L. Co ([@McPerry11](https://github.com/McPerry11))

-I am a Bachelor of Science in Computer Science student, and I'm is also the current team leader of the Research & Development Unit at University of the East - College of Computer Studies and Systems (UE CCSS).
+I am a Bachelor of Science in Computer Science student, and also the current team leader of the Research & Development Unit at University of the East - College of Computer Studies and Systems (UE CCSS).
 I honed my problem-solving skills and critical and logical thinking in my high school years at a private Chinese school, and there I also gained my passion for programming.
 I learned that programming can be a tool to solve real-world problems